- 02/10/2022 -

 Over the past few months, we’ve been diving a little deeper into the various compounds found within Full Spectrum CBD in a series dubbed The Nature of Full Spectrum.
 Having already discussed cannabinoids and flavonoids, this week we’re exploring terpenes – what they are, how they contribute, and what the science says.

-Terpenes are said to contribute to the ‘entourage effect,’ which suggests that when all supporting compounds are present in a CBD product, they’re able to work together to create a result stronger than the sum of their individual parts.
+Terpenes are said to contribute to the ‘entourage effect,’ which suggests that when all supporting compounds are present in a cannabis product, they’re able to work together to create a result stronger than the sum of their individual parts.
 But what are terpenes, and how do they contribute to CBD’s overall effect?

 As we’ll discuss, the initial science seems positive, suggesting that terpenes may contribute to our overall health and wellness.
-However, much of this research is preliminary and not always conducted within the context of CBD.
+However, much of this research is preliminary and not always conducted within the context of CBD or cannabis.
 Ultimately, this means that we have a long way to go before we can make any substantial health claims.
 What we can do, however, is discuss the state of terpene science as it currently stands.

 What Are Terpenes?